 Anker PowerExpand Elite 13-in-1 Thunderbolt 3 Dock full review

 Anker is well-known for its affordable quality accessories, and has now launched a pro-level Thunderbolt 3 docking station, the PowerExpand Elite 13-in-1 Thunderbolt 3 Dock, that is also compatible with USB-C laptops.

-Docking stations help you create a full desktop setup with your laptop, which you can connect to and disconnect from using just one cable – in this case a Thunderbolt 3 cable if your laptop has this fast connection standard.
+Docking stations help you create a full desktop setup with your laptop, which you can connect to and disconnect from using just one cable - in this case USB-C or Thunderbolt 3 cable if your laptop has this fast connection standard.

 This Anker docking station is among the best Thunderbolt 3 docks we've tested, and it's even compatible with USB-C laptops, which many T3 docks are not.

 As its long name suggests, the PowerExpand Elite dock has an impressive 13 ports – second only to the Caldigit TS3 Plus dock.